In the previous lesson, we learned about the basic endings that nominal stems use. Different stem families will change these endings in small ways.

 Roughly, the rule is that the letters r and ṣ causes n to change to ṇ.
 This change can occur even if the two sounds are separated by vowels, “lip” consonants like p and m, and a few others.

-a is the most common vowel in Sanskrit, and the -a stems are the most common kind of nominal stem.
+a is the most common vowel in Sanskrit, and the -a stems are the most common stem family.
 In the next few lessons, we'll learn about the other stem families.

 Many of the endings used by the -a stem have multiple meanings.
 Give an example of one of these endings.
 What meanings can it express?

-In the -a stem family, masculine and neuter nouns are often identical.
+In the -a family, masculine and neuter endings are often identical.
 Which five cases are identical for both genders?